-The easiest way to raise the level of comfort is to get quality mattresses for your beds.
+The easiest way to raise the level of comfort is to get quality mattresses and Linenly Australia bamboo sheets for your beds.
 You can look online for mattress reviews and pick the ones that have the best customer satisfaction.
 This way, there’s a higher chance that your guests will love the comfortability of your beds and provide you with 5-star reviews.

 There are many factors to consider when choosing the perfect spot, but one of the most important is proximity to public transportation.
 If people can’t quickly get there by foot or public transit, then they won’t be able to visit your restaurant!
 Location is also important for helping people feel at ease – if the area is too noisy or doesn’t have a friendly atmosphere, it can deter visitors from visiting!

 Be sure to offer your guests a variety of amenities.
 If you have more than one guest room, be sure there are no adjoining walls so that your guests can keep an eye on their kids or if they just need the extra space.
 Other facilities that might be useful include:

 - A computer in the common area for guests who might not have brought laptops

 - Library of books for people who just want to sit down and read

 - Tourist information for people who might be visiting the area

 - TV lounge with comfy seating for when guests want to veg out or simply relax before bedtime

 - An outdoor patio where guests can enjoy breakfast al fresco in warmer months or sip hot chocolate by the fireplace in colder months